sketchplugins/plugin-directory/README.md

 - [MagicPresenter](https://github.com/magicsketch/magicpresenter), by jamztang: Sketch Plugin to Present Slides or Deck directly in Sketch 3
 - [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
-- [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.
-- [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
-- [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [SwiftColorPalette](https://github.com/nahitheper/swiftcolorpalette), by nahitheper: Sketch plugin that generates Swift Color Theme with enums
-- [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.
 - [SketchTape](https://github.com/rjungemann/sketchtape.sketchplugin), by Roger Jungemann: Connect two shapes in Sketch app.
 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre J. Joshkun: Clear export options for all elements on all pages in a Sketch file.
 - [Split & Divide](https://github.com/krevedaccky/sketchsplitdivide), by Konstantin Raspopov: Split and Divide plugins for Sketch3 app.